MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/samples.md

 ---
 title: ImageOptimizer sample for updating Visual Studio extensions
-description: Follow an example to learn how to update a Visual Studio extension to work with Visual Studio 2022 RC. ms.date: 06/08/2021 ms.topic: sample
+description: Follow an example to learn how to update a Visual Studio extension to work with Visual Studio 2022. ms.date: 06/08/2021 ms.topic: sample
 author: leslierichardson95